Photo by Harry Reid - 1966

 The Saturday events changed in 2012 as a three-horse bronc futurity was added to capitalize on the booming rise of bucking horse breeding programs.
 The classes are open to three-year-olds and up and entrants must offer at least one of the horses for sale.

-Past sale horses in the futurity have include War Bridle of Burch Rodeo Company, $13,000; Twisted Cinches of Burch Rodeo Company, $11,000; J Bar J Rodeo’s Twisted Pink, $34,000; and J Bar J’s Shady Lounge for $43,000.
+Past sale horses in the futurity have included War Bridle of Burch Rodeo Company, $13,000; Twisted Cinches of Burch Rodeo Company, $11,000; J Bar J Rodeo’s Twisted Pink, $34,000; and J Bar J’s Shady Lounge for $43,000.
 All four of these horses had bucked at the Wrangler National Finals Rodeo before being consigned to Miles City.

 While Cheyenne, Pendleton, and Calgary host famous rodeos every year, the Miles City Bucking Horse Sale holds a unique position alongside them as an iconic Western event that has been covered by news media from throughout the world.